Famous/framework/README.md

 Mimir, the attendant of the spring, is "The Rememberer."

-##wut?

-Mimisbrunnr is an application framework built on top of the rendering engine Yggdrasil.
+It's an application framework built on top of the rendering engine Yggdrasil.

 ##Goals